piotrowski/imageLoader/README.md

 `one.1.jpg, one.2.jpg, two.jpg, two.xxx.qqq.png`,

-then your labels key should look simmilar to following example.
-Values can be different, following example would work well with TensorFlowJS.
+then your labels key should look similar to the following example.
+Values can be different, the following example would work well with TtensorFlowJS.
 ```javascript
 const labels = {
   one: [1, 0],